-- Use hemorrhoid cream 3 to 4 times daily, and always at night and in the morning.
+- Use hemorrhoid cream 2 to 3 times during the day, including before bed and first thing in the morning.

 - Wash your hands thoroughly with warm water and soap after each application of hemorrhoid cream.

-If applying hemorrhoid cream to the exterior of your anus does not provide relief, you may want to apply hemorrhoid cream internally to further reduce swelling and discomfort caused by swollen hemorrhoidal tissues.
+If applying hemorrhoid cream to the exterior of your anus does not provide relief for your symptoms, you may need to apply the hemorrhoid cream internally.
+This can help reduce the symptoms you experience related to internal and prolapsed hemorrhoidal tissues.

 - Try to have a bowel movement before an internal application of hemorrhoid cream.

-- Attach the applicator with a rounded tip to the tube of hemorrhoidal cream.
+- Attach the included round-tip applicator to the tube of hemorrhoid cream.

-- Squeeze the tube of hemorrhoidal cream gently to fill the applicator with the hemorrhoid cream.
+- Squeeze the tube of hemorrhoid cream gently to fill the applicator.

-- Remove the applicator and wash with soap and warm water, and wash your hands.
+- Remove the applicator and wash with soap and warm water.

-- Try not to have a bowel movement for a couple hours after an internal application of hemorrhoid cream.
+- Try not to have a bowel movement for at least two hours after an internal application of hemorrhoid cream.

 Hemorrhoid cream has been used for decades to relieve the temporary symptoms caused by inflamed veins or hemorrhoidal tissue around the anus.
-It helps treat the symptoms until the flare-up subsides usually within a few days to a week.
-But hemorrhoid cream is not the only over-the-counter treatment option.
-Other hemorrhoid remedies include
+It helps treat the symptoms until the flare-up subsides.
+This normally happens within a few days to a week.
+If symptoms are not gone within a week, it is time to make an appointment with a Los Angeles proctologist.

 - Improving digestion and ease of bowel movements by drinking more water and eating more fiber

-- Using moist towelettes instead of dry toilet paper
+- Using moist towelettes or rinsing in the shower instead of dry toilet paper

-- Applying a cold pack to your anus to reduce hemorrhoidal swelling
+- Applying a cold pack to your anus to reduce hemorrhoid swelling

 - Taking over-the-counter medicine to reduce pain and inflammation